University of Cincinnati Mountaineering Club Home Page .

 5.3) All elected officers shall be elected by a majority of those people casting ballots, providing that a quorum is present.

-5.4) All officers shall take office during the first week of the Summer Quarter following their election, and shall serve a one (1) year term.
+5.4) All officers shall take office during the first week of the Summer Semester following their election, and shall serve a one (1) year term.

 5.5) The Vice-President shall be responsible for collecting absentee ballots prior to the election.